resbazSQL/lc-webscraping/_episodes/05-scraping-multiple-pages-with-scrapy.md

 We will need to tell the scraper to load their profile page (which we have the url for) and to write a second scraper function to find the data we want from this specific page.

-First, use the tools we've explored today to find the correct xpath for the electorate office phone number.
+First, use the tools we've explored today to find the correct XPath for the electorate office phone number.

 Tip: "Electorate Office " has a space inside the `h3`.
 And we're going to need to use `following-sibling::``.